abdulmoizhussain/key-functions-electron/README.md

-# Key Functions <a href="https://github.com/abdulmoizhussain/key-functions-electron/releases">Download App here</a>
+# Key Functions <a href="https://github.com/abdulmoizhussain/key-functions-electron/releases">Download here</a>

 #### * Removes cursor from front while typing.
 #### * Keeps your clipboard's texts & images in memory to be reused later <a href="https://www.addictivetips.com/windows-tips/view-clipboard-history-on-windows-10/">(like that of windows 10)</a>.